lyzidiamond/lyzidiamond.github.com/_posts/2013-10-01-open-source-ftw.md

 ### This is a long story.

 But everyone has one of these stories — stories that make them realize what's been right in front of them the whole time.
-And this is mine: open source is the future.
-Open source is the only way we can move forward.
-I'm hooked.
+And this is mine: **open source is the future.** I'm hooked.
 I'm completely and totally hooked.
 I think Mele put it best:

 <blockquote class="twitter-tweet"><p><a href="https://twitter.com/lyzidiamond">@lyzidiamond</a> <a href="https://twitter.com/reidab">@reidab</a> open source FTW</p>&mdash; Mele Sax-Barnett (@pdxmele) <a href="https://twitter.com/pdxmele/statuses/384455625674989568">September 29, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>